 (Being Payment made to M/s Ram and Sons) |

-Steps Involved in the application of the Golden Rules of accounting are shown below: –
+The steps involved in the application of the Golden Rules of Accounting are shown below: –

 Step No. | Description |